Christini-Lab/Ortega_LivshitzRudy2009/README.md

 ---

 ### Introduction
-This version of the Livshitz Rudy 2009 guinea pig ventricular model has been modified for real-time performance in a dynamic clamp setting.
+This version of the Livshitz Rudy 2009 guinea pig ventricular model.
+The model is split into several branches for specific purposes.
+For example, the real-time optimized version used in the 2017 Devenyi and Ortega (cited below) is located in the RealTime branch.

+Branches:
+  * **Adaptive** - Uses an adaptive time step for integration.
+  * **Optimized** - Most recent real-time optimized version.
+  * **RealTime** - Version used in the 2017 Devenyi and Ortega paper.
+  * **Timed** - Fixed time step.
+  * **master** - Current used version, similar to Optimized.

 This repository can be used as a subtree.
 Follow the directions below to add/update the model to your repository.